 For Running the Armband is better.

 If you are a mainly a cyclist and have to buy one, I would by a chest strap for cycling and not bother with a monitor for running, as I found that my heart rate running was consistent and high.
 If you really want one then yes a Armband will work for both but you will be disappointed if you buy a chest strap for running.
-You will find the motion, heat and sweat will make the strap move down your abdomen.
+You will find the motion, heat and sweat will make the strap move down your abdomen and generally just don’t feel that good with that type motion.
 You may have to readjust a lot or the chest strap just wont workout.